GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 6. Contraction of a simple variant calling pipeline using bwa-mem and bcftools using nf-core modules and templates.
 7. Dealing with config files and running the pipeline.
 8. Exploring the results
+9. Adapting a Continuous Integration environment using github actions.

 ### Requirements
 Please have the following software and user accounts ready on the day of the workshop.